6.4.2.30 FTB reconciliation due to maintenance income

 The formula for annualising is:

 Example: George's relevant period during the relevant income year is 200 days.
-For the first 100 days, George privately collects a maintenance entitlement of $1,825.00 per annum ($5.00 per day).
-For the second 100 days, his entitlement increases to $3,650.00 per annum ($10.00 per day).
-The total maintenance income to be collected by George is $1,500.00 ($5.00 × 100 plus $10.00 × 100).
-The annualised maintenance income used to determine his entitlement for the relevant period is $2,737.50 ($1,500.00 × (365 ÷ 200)).
+For the first 100 days, George's privately collected maintenance entitlement is $1,825.00 per annum ($5.00 per day).
+For the second 100 days, George's entitlement increases to $3,650.00 per annum ($10.00 per day).
+The total maintenance income deemed to be collected by George is $1,500.00 ($5.00 × 100 plus $10.00 × 100).
+The annualised maintenance income used to determine George's entitlement for the relevant period is $2,737.50 ($1,500.00 × (365 ÷ 200)).